aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 You have created a very straightforward DynamoDB data model for your app.
 For more information on how to configure a production-grade DynamoDB implementation, see [Amazon DynamoDB documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html).
 {:  .callout .callout--info}

-Since we have defined this database as 'Open', you may want to delete the table after working through this tutorial.
+Since we have defined this database as 'Open', you should delete the table after working through this tutorial.

 ## Enable Cloud API